November 10th, 2025

 | Delete | Update | Insert |

-<pointer-events>Lynx 3.5 adds support for the <pointer-events> CSS property, which lets you control whether an element can receive touch events.
+pointer-events Web FriendlyLynx 3.5 adds support for the pointer-events CSS property, giving you control over whether an element can receive touch events.